|

 Due to its heavy nature, concrete is usually formed

-and poured directly in your kitchen, which means
+and poured directly into your kitchen, which means

 less chance of breaking during shipping and